cx88/diepssect/README.md

 | `08` | achievements      | Structured |
 | `09` | invalid link      | Done       |
 | `0a` | player count      | Done       |

+Although most clientbound packets are as easy as the serverside packets.
+There are two main extremely complicated ones, `00` and `02`, which I'll explain in [`CLIENTBOUND.md`](CLIENTBOUND.md).

 ### Other Repos